tvergilio/enterprise-streaming-architecture/docs/ARCHITECTURE_DECISION.md

 - **Search Index:** Search index (e.g., Elasticsearch) that is updated in real-time
 - **Search API:** API that reads from the search index to serve users

+Note: Pricing data is handled separately from the core document indexing path.
+After deduplication and enrichment, final prices are written to a dedicated key-value store (e.g., Redis) optimised for fast lookup.
+The search index stores structural flight data (e.g., routes, times), while pricing is injected at query time based on dynamic filters and availability windows.

 ### Serverless Batch Architecture (Rejected Solution)

 Uses scheduled jobs to process provider files and populate a cache periodically.
 Simpler to operate and cheaper at low volume, but introduces data staleness and cache consistency issues that conflict with the brief’s core goals.